aws-neuron/transformers-neuronx/README.md

 ## Neuron optimized transformer decoders implemented in XLA High Level Operations (HLO)

-Due to the stateful nature of the autoregressive sampling computation, an efficient implementation of autoregressive sampling using Neuron SDK requires rewriting the model forward function into a pure-function computation running on fixed-shape tensors.
+Due to the stateful nature of the autoregressive sampling computation, an efficient implementation of autoregressive sampling using the Neuron SDK requires rewriting the model forward function into a pure-function computation running on fixed-shape tensors.
 Furthermore, we want the pure-function computation be implemented in a compiled language so that the Neuron compiler can perform extensive code analysis and optimization.
 We chose XLA High Level Operations (HLO) as the compiled language for implementing Neuron optimized transformer decoder classes.
 The source code of these classes contains Python functions written in a syntax called "PyHLO", name of a Neuron internal tool for writing/compiling the HLO language in Python.
-As a example, a "language model head" implemented in PyHLO may look like the following.
+As an example, a "language model head" implemented in PyHLO may look like the following.

 ```